hotosm/docs/docs/decisions/0006-slack.md

 Migrating to an open platform would align better with our values, but the migration cost and risk of fracturing our community are currently too high.

+In 2025, we will be revisiting the use of Slack and possible open source alternatives (as Slack changed their subscription model and will be costly to maintain with many users).

 ## Consequences

 - ✅ Good, because our community is already established on Slack.